dhana555std/customer-automation/README.md

 ### Prerequisites
 * Download and install nodejs
-* Download and install visual studio
+* Download and install Visual Studio

-## Manual steps to create cypress project
+## Manual steps to create a cypress project
-* Create a folder for project and open in VScode
+* Create a folder for the project and open it in VScode
 * Open cmd/terminal then execute the below command

    Create package.json file